-The Dragonflies are a large predatory insect that is generally found around lakes and streams, they are quite common in the Pacific Northwest.
-They are best known for their beautiful colors and the way their body and wings sparkle when they are hovering over water.
+The Dragonflies are a large predatory insect that is generally found around lakes and streams, they are quite common on the coast of BC.
+They are best known for their beautiful colors and the way their body and wings sparkle when they are hovering over the water.

-Both the dragonfly and it’s larvae are carnivorous animals and they feed exclusively on other small animals.
-The main prey of the dragonfly are mosquitoes, bees and other small invertebrates.
-The larvae feeds mainly on aquatic insects and their eggs.
-The dragonfly is itself, preyed upon by a number of predators including birds, fish, toads and frogs.
+Both the dragonfly and its larvae are carnivorous animals and they feed exclusively on other small animals.
+The main prey of the dragonfly are mosquitoes, bees, and other small invertebrates.
+The larvae feed mainly on aquatic insects and their eggs.
+The dragonfly is itself, preyed upon by a number of predators including birds, fish, toads, and frogs.

 Female dragonflies lay their eggs in water.
 The dragonfly eggs then hatch into nymphs. which is how most of the dragonfly’s life is spent.
 The dragonfly nymphs live beneath the water’s surface, catching insects and vertebrates such as tadpoles and fish.

 The larval stage of some dragonflies may last as long as five years.
 When the larva is ready to metamorphose into an adult, it climbs up a reed or other emergent plant.
 The exposure to air causes the larva to begin breathing.
 The skin splits at a weak spot behind the head and the adult dragonfly crawls out of its old larval skin, pumps up its wings and is ready for flight.

 Mature males are bright red on the face, thorax, and abdomen.
 Each side of the thorax may be marked with a pair of yellow spots.
 The wings have some red veins along the outer edge and are shaded with brown near the body.
 Females are a dull red and the wings may appear a translucent gold color.
 Immature males are brown instead of red and the spots on the thorax are white rather than yellow.